Wake Up Before Alarm

 Is It Normal?

-Yes, it's natural to occasionally wake up before your alarm.
+Yes, it's natural to occasionally wake up before alarm.
 Our bodies are smart and can adjust to what we do every day.
 This could have to do with the idea that if you are waking up a few minutes ahead of your alarm, you are most likely following a pretty consistent routine and have chosen the right amount of sleep time.

 Thus, if you consistently wake up feeling completely refreshed each morning just before your alarm goes off, your sleep is probably in sync with your circadian rhythm.
 This rhythm influences vital body processes such as body temperature, blood pressure, mental clarity, hormone levels, and yes, sleep.
 Your body can tell when it's time to wake up if you continually feel rested and rejuvenated when you wake up.